mat250/meta-api-spells-playground/README.md

 3. `npm run dev` : **auto reload** or `npm run debug` : **debugger enabled**

+4. Write your code between marks

-4. Copy / Paste your code on [Meta API Spells](https://meta-api.io/spells)
+5. Copy / Paste your code on [Meta API Spells](https://meta-api.io/spells)

 ### How to